Sivanishanth/gitremotedemo1/README.md

 # gitremotedemo
-this is created for Git Remote Demo topic
+This is created for Git Remote Demo topic by SN